K-PaaS/sidecar-guide-eng/install/sidecar.md

 <br>

 # <div id='2'> 2.
 Configuring a Kubernetes Cluster with Kubespray
-The basic Kubernetes Cluster configuration method follows the PaaS-TA Container Platform solo deployment installation guide, but there are some options or parts to be modified on IaaS.
+The basic Kubernetes Cluster configuration method follows the K-PaaS Container Platform solo deployment installation guide, but there are some options or parts to be modified on IaaS.
 Since the Kubernetes Cluster configuration in this guide has been briefly modified in the linked standalone deployment installation guide, see the linked standalone deployment installation guide for a detailed description of the Kubernetes Cluster configuration.

 <br>

 ## <div id='2.1'> 2.1.
 Prerequisite
-Key software and package version information for Kubernetes Cluster configuration can be found in the PaaS-TA Container Platform Standalone Deployment Installation Guide.
+Key software and package version information for Kubernetes Cluster configuration can be found in the K-PaaS Container Platform Standalone Deployment Installation Guide.
 In addition, the cf-for-k8s official document recommends the Kubernetes Cluster requirements as follows.
 - Kubernetes version : 1.19 ~ 1.22
 - At least 5 nodes